 Level II Fieldwork is a full-time internship under clinical supervision of an Occupational Therapist or Certified Occupational Therapy Assistant.
 Fieldwork II includes an in-depth experience in delivering occupational therapy services to clients, with a focus on application of purposeful and meaningful occupation; utilizing knowledge, skills and acquisition learned through Fieldwork Level I. Emphasis will be put on developing skills in observation, practicing treatment approaches, using appropriate activities and effective interpersonal, written and oral communication with other professionals.
 It is recommended that the student be exposed to a variety of clients across the lifespan and to a variety of settings.
 The program will ensure that the fieldwork experience is designed to promote clinical reasoning appropriate to the occupational therapy assistant role, to transmit the values and beliefs that enable ethical practice, and to develop professionalism and competence in career responsibilities.
 The goal of Level II Fieldwork is to develop competent, entry-level, generalist occupational therapy assistants.
-(ACOTE, 2011, p.
-35).
-Fifty hours of Fieldwork for one credit hour.
-There is a total of 5 credits upon completion of Level II Fieldwork OTA 206.
 Prerequisite: OTA 205.
 5 credits (Spring)